 It was developed by a team of CDS staff and medical advisors charged with researching the best available science and information to help protect our students, staff, and families against COVID-19 infection.
 The goal is to balance providing an enriching environment for children to learn and grow and for teachers to be empowered to succeed while upholding our commitment to Pikuach Nefesh (“safeguarding life”), a bedrock principle of Jewish law.

-The following is the most recent draft of the Health and Safety Plan based on the information available by August 2022; the plan is also posted on the CDS website at comday.org/kadimah.
+The following is the most recent draft of the Health and Safety Plan based on the information available (updated February 2023); the plan is also posted on the CDS website at comday.org/kadimah.
 In modern Hebrew, Kadimah or קדימה (pronounced Kah-dee-mah) means “forward” or “Let’s go!”

-Please keep in mind that the COVID-19 pandemic still remains disruptive and unpredictable; the circumstances on which this plan is based could change quickly and force us to reevaluate our approach with little notice.
+Please keep in mind that the COVID-19 pandemic still remains unpredictable; the circumstances on which this plan is based could change quickly and force us to reevaluate our approach with little notice.

 Our best approach to minimizing the impact of COVID-19 is to embrace a shared sense of responsibility for one another’s well-being.
 While we cannot eliminate the risks altogether, our school community can continue to work collectively to mitigate them while sustaining educational excellence at CDS as safely as possible.

 CDS Health and Safety Plan - Updated February 2023